-Potential to address barriers to the deployment of innovations
+Potential to address barriers to the deployment of innovations overestimated compared to the life-cycle energy savings.

 A number of interviewees stated that Ecodesign and Labelling have reduced barriers to the deployment of innovations.
 Comparing the different sectors, we observe that the market/sales structure plays a role regarding the level of impact that the regulation has on innovation.
 The barriers were highlighted in the case studies to be addressed by the legislation are discussed in detail in Table 10.